pantheon-systems/documentation/source/_docs/domains.md

 You can simultaneously add both the bare domain name and the www subdomain.
 This is highly recommended, as you will not be able to redirect traffic from one to the other without adding both.

 <div class="alert alert-info" role="alert">
-<h4>Note</h4>Add all domains you want to resolve to Pantheon within the desired environments.
+<h4>Note</h4>Add all domains you want to resolve to Pantheon within the Site Dashboard for each respective environment.
 Automatic resolution of domains and wildcards are not supported.</div>

 ### Develop Using a Domain Without Changing DNS
 Use the following workaround to allow your local workstation to access your Pantheon site by the desired domain without changing DNS.
 This requires a paid plan.